 Juicy tomatoes are combined with onions, garlic, oregano, basil, and parsley for great depth of flavor.
 The melted cheese on top just makes my day.
 Cheese lovers, unite!

-Here’s what you’ll need to make this easy lasagna soup recipe:
+Here’s what you’ll need to make this quick and easy lasagna soup recipe:

 - Olive oil